stevenMouret/web-accessibility-guidelines/_doc/techniques/accessible-icons.md

 ##### 2.1.1 With visible text

-As for an icon font the SVG being decorative we add the `aria-hidden` attribute to true so that it is not read in the assistive technology.
+As for an icon font, the SVG being decorative, we add the `aria-hidden` attribute to true so that it is not read in the assistive technology.

 <a href="#">
     <svg aria-hidden="true" width="13" height="15" fill="#78458E" xmlns="http://www.w3.org/2000/svg" viewBox="0 0 448 512"><path d="M436 124H12c-6.627 0-12-5.373-12-12V80c0-6.627 5.373-12 12-12h424c6.627 0 12 5.373 12 12v32c0 6.627-5.373 12-12 12zm0 160H12c-6.627 0-12-5.373-12-12v-32c0-6.627 5.373-12 12-12h424c6.627 0 12 5.373 12 12v32c0 6.627-5.373 12-12 12zm0 160H12c-6.627 0-12-5.373-12-12v-32c0-6.627 5.373-12 12-12h424c6.627 0 12 5.373 12 12v32c0 6.627-5.373 12-12 12z"/></svg>